 3. Submit your job

-First off, when you connect to Spartan, you're connecting to the login node (shared by all users), not an actual computing node.
+First off, when you connect to Spartan, you're connecting to the login node, not an actual compute.
 Please don't run jobs on the login node!

 Instead, use the scheduling tool Slurm, and scripts like the above.
 They tell Slurm where to run your job, how many cores you need, and how long it will take.
 Slurm will then allocate resources for your job, placing it in a queue if they're not yet available.

 $ sbatch twitter_one_node_eight_cores.slurm > Submitted batch job 27300